Our engagements and partnerships

 During the Green Deal 'Circular procurement' various companies and organisations investigated how they can close energy and material circular courses in the supply chain.
 In total, the Green deal resulted in more than 100 circular purchasing experiments, with the development of new tools and methods and the exchange of knowledge and experiences.

 With the Green Deal 'Climate-friendly refrigeration', we continue on our already chosen path: we keep systematically replacing old cooling installations that work on F-gases with more sustainable alternatives with natural cooling.
 A switch that we have been working on since 2015.

-The Green Deal 'Protein shift on our plates' strives towards a ratio of 60% plant-based and 40% animal-based proteins on our plates by 2030.
-Bio-Planet, Okay, Colruyt Lowest Prices and Solucious commit themselves to help support this transition, with accessible information for the consumer and a broad, innovative offer of plant-based alternatives.
+By 2030, the Green Deal ‘Protein shift on our plate' aims for a ratio of 60% plant-based proteins and 40% animal proteins on our plate.
+Bio-Planet, Okay, Colruyt Lowest Prices and Solucious are committed to support this transition, providing accessible information for consumers and a wide, innovative range of plant-based food.

 The Green Deal 'Packaged differently' focuses on avoiding or re-using single use packagings.
 In addition to sharing knowledge and exchanging experiences, concrete pilot projects are also foreseen.
 As a retailer, we work on more sustainable packagings on our store shelves through many large and small projects.

 The Science Based Targets initiative (SBTi) helps companies translate their climate ambitions into science-based targets to achieve the Paris climate agreement commitments: a maximum climate warming of 1.5 °C. In April 2023, the SBTi validated our emission reduction targets.